11 Photos of Olympic National Park that will make you book a trip

 Cape Flattery

 The northwesternmost point in the Lower 48.
-The views are pretty cool, but not as great as I was expecting.
+The views are pretty cool, but not as great as I expected.

 Strait of Juan De Fuca with Orcas